[ back to Tom 7 Radar ]

 I'm currently working on different projects for SIGBOVIK this year, but I also have some more ideas for the NES AI stuff.
 All we need is more time!

-Categories: sigbovik video games video (31 comments — almost 8 years ago) [ comment ]
+Categories: sigbovik video games video (31 comments — 8 years ago) [ comment ]

 p